 - Incorporating preventative inspections and maintenance

-DTE is dedicated to continuously improving our infrastructure, so you have the power you need now and in the future.
-Get more information on reliability improvement work happening in your neighborhood at empoweringmichigan.com/reliability-improvements.
+DTE is dedicated to continuously improving our infrastructure, so you have the power you need now and far in the future., and the reliability you deserve Get more information on reliability improvement work happening in your neighborhood at empoweringmichigan.com/reliability-improvements.